OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/security/visible-disabled-button.md

 Instead of setting the **Enable** property to False, consider setting the **Visible** property instead, or use both properties together.
 This prevents the button from rendering completely on the client browser and prevents an experienced user from hacking the button and enabling the functionality.

+For more information, refer to the [best practice to protect your screens using roles](../../../building-apps/ui/creating-screens/best-practices-screens.md#roles).